 - Sustenance of Computer Maintenance & Basic Operational expense

 II.
-RESOURCE MANAGEMENT
+RESOURCE MANAGEMENT A Student Development 1.1 IT Enrollment

 - Increase enrollment of IT students from 780 students to 1200 students